Parallel Spawning Strategies for Dynamic-Aware MPI Applications: MaM overview

-MaM is the Proteo module responsible for completing malleability.
-It provides a set of features designed to transform traditional MPI applications into malleable ones, requiring minimal effort from developers.
-Additionally, it defines a simple and intuitive interface, which lowers the barrier to integrating malleability into existing parallel applications~\cite{mam_api_2024}.
+\gls{mam} is the Proteo module responsible for completing malleability.
+It provides a set of features designed to transform traditional \gls{mpi} applications into malleable ones, requiring minimal effort from developers.
+Additionally, it defines a simple and intuitive interface, which makes easier to integrate malleability into existing parallel applications~\cite{mam_api_2024}.

-Specifically, MaM implements multiple methods and strategies to handle the most critical stages of malleability, process management and data redistribution, allowing applications to dynamically adjust their number of MPI ranks during execution.
+Specifically, \gls{mam} implements multiple methods and strategies to handle the most critical stages of malleability, process management and data redistribution.
+These techniques allow applications to dynamically adjust the number of \gls{mpi} ranks during execution.
+Using \gls{mam} to incorporate malleability into an application requires specifying a method with none, one, or more of the strategies for process management and data redistribution.

-For the process management stage, i.e., resizing from an initial group of \textit{NS} processes to a new group of \textit{NT} processes, MaM offers two main approaches: the Baseline method, which always creates a new group of processes, and the Merge method, which reuses existing processes and only spawns or terminates the difference in ranks.
+For the process management stage, i.e., resizing from an initial group of \textit{\gls{ns}} to a new group of \textit{\gls{nt}}, \gls{mam} offers two main methods: the Baseline method, which always creates a new group of processes, and the Merge method, which reuses existing processes and only spawns or terminates the difference in ranks.
 These methods can be combined with two strategies: the Asynchronous strategy, which overlaps process creation with application execution to reduce downtime, and the Single strategy, where only one process performs the spawn operation and informs the rest afterwards.
 This flexible design allows users to decide the preferred configuration according to their application needs.

-For the data redistribution stage, MaM distinguishes between constant and variable data, as this affects how and when the redistribution can take place.
-While variable data requires execution to be paused until the transfer is complete, constant data can be redistributed asynchronously, allowing overlap with ongoing computation.
-The library also supports three main communication methods for this stage: Point-to-Point, Collective, or One Sided primitives.

-Additionally, asynchronous redistribution can be implemented through two strategies: Non-blocking communication, which relies on routines like \texttt{MPI\_Test} to monitor progress, and Threading, where dedicated threads handle data transfer independently of the main computation.

-Using MaM to incorporate malleability into an application requires specifying a method with none, one, or more of the strategies for stages $2$ and $3$.
-A more detailed description of all alternatives related to process management can be found in~\cite{spawn_methods} and to automatic data redistribution in~\cite{exampi23} and~\cite{dynreshpc25}.